osg-htc/user-school-2023/docs/logistics/dining.md

 # Dining

-There are many dining options in Madison near the user school, and your hotel, especially on State Street which is only a couple of blocks away.
+There are many dining options in Madison near the user school, and your hotel, especially on State Street which is only a couple of blocks away from both locations.
+Restaurants right on and very near to the Capitol Square, onto which the hotel faces, tend to be a little more expensive.
+As you go toward campus on State Street or neighboring streets, prices tend to go down.
+But of course, there are exceptions in both directions!
+It is reasonable to ask to see a menu before ordering or being seated and decide whether to stay.

 ## Local Food Trucks